August 16, 2022

 Honestly, it is one of the longest ongoing debates for teachers.
 However, the education ecosystem in India is undergoing rapid development.
-Hence, it is tough to say which sector is better than the other.
+Both the private and government sector schools are doing some tremendous work to take teaching and learning to new heights.
+Hence, it is tough to say how vast is the difference between government school and private school.
 But isn’t Suraasa known to address the hard conversations to help the teachers’ community grow?
 So, here we are!

 Let's explore some of the parallels involving teachers in private and public schools so that, by the end of this blog, you will know your true calling.